 After some incredible days exploring Lisbon and Cascais, the beautiful city of Coimbra was the next big stop on our trip around Portugal.
 Located halfway between the Portuguese capital and Porto, our final destination, Coimbra seemed like the perfect location for the quick stopover we were looking for.
-With backpacks full of pasteis de nata and excited to grab a bite of its enviable history, we hopped on the first train from Lisbon to Coimbra.
-The former capital of Portugal from 1139 to 1250 is famous for its notable University and historical library, and it was now ours for just over 24h.

 Continue Reading “24 Hours in Coimbra, Portugal | TRAVEL GUIDE”

+Welcome to Lisbon, the gorgeous city built on seven hills!
 There are many ways I could describe Lisbon.
 It’s bohemian, yet it screams romanticism all over.
-It’s lively and spirited in nature, yet life seems to go calm and undisturbed.
+Lively and spirited in nature, yet life seems to go calm and undisturbed.
 It’s Baroque, Gothic, Romanesque…all at once!
 There’s always something spectacular to marvel at in Lisbon and its magic and charm seem to have persisted throughout the years.
 Every corner, colourful building and cobbled street hide unpredictable surprises.
-I’d be lying if I said that Lisbon isn’t one of my favourite dots on the map!
+I’d be lying if I said that Lisbon isn’t one of my favourite dots on the map.

 As you can see, Lisboa is a very special place.
 Of course, I couldn’t resist encapsulating everything we love about the city of Fado in a travel guide.
 Grab a cuppa, sit down and get comfy, this is going to be a lovely long one…

-Continue Reading “The 10 Best Things to do in Lisbon, Portugal | TRAVEL GUIDE”
+Continue Reading “The 10 best things to do in Lisbon, Portugal | TRAVEL GUIDE”

 Madeira has to be one of Portugal’s best kept secrets.
-I cannot begin to describe how beautiful this small volcanic island in the middle of the Atlantic Ocean is.
+I honestly can’t begin to describe how beautiful this small volcanic island in the middle of the Atlantic Ocean is.
 Stupendous green landscapes cover the entirety of Madeira, turning it, somehow, into a floating garden.
-The rocky mountains, moist laurisilva forests and vineyards cover the higher peaks and valleys.
-Meanwhile, the subtropical palm trees and rough cliffs crown the coast.
-You will inevitably fall in love with the extraordinary micro-climates.
-The sense of relaxing atmosphere will hit you as soon as you step on the island.
-And you won’t help but think if you should just ignore your return flight and settle in a beach house in Funchal instead.
+On one hand, the rocky mountains, moist laurisilva forests and vineyards cover the higher peaks and valleys.
+On the other, the subtropical palm trees and rough cliffs crown the coast.
+And overall, the sense of relaxing atmosphere will hit you as soon as you step on the island.
+Like me, you probably won’t help but think if you should just ignore your return flight and settle in a beach house in Funchal instead.
 Oh well.

 But there is more.
-Madeira is full of incredible places to explore, an exquisite gastronomy and a singular history that still lives up to this day.
+Madeira is full of incredible places to explore.
+Not to mention the exquisite gastronomy and a singular history that still lives up to this day.
 So where do you start?
-Check our list on the top 10 things you must do in Cristiano Ronaldo’s birthplace.
+Check our list on things you must do in Cristiano Ronaldo’s birthplace.

-Continue Reading “Top 10 things to do in Madeira, Portugal | TRAVEL GUIDE”
+Continue Reading “Things to do in Madeira, Portugal | TRAVEL GUIDE”